anonymoushei4444/uGEN/README.md

 Create a folder called `workdir` in the same directory as the `docker-compose.yml` file.
 This folder will be mounted in the container as `~/workdir` and contain the LLM-generated source code files and binaries.

+The ```app.py``` refers to the entry-point of the framework.
+The user can choose target attack-vector, programming language, certain stage (S1,S2,S3,S4), victim functions by updating this file.
 After these setup steps, you can run the LLM toolchain by executing the following command:

 ```shell
 $ cd uGEN